 How well do you know your prostate?

 Men often mistakenly think that the prostate is required for penile erection.
 But that is not quite the case.
+You need to know your prostate.
 Reading the following, you will learn more about… why men have a prostate!

 What is the prostate?